 Native American habitation in the Santa Rosa region began about 7,000 years ago, and the city contains almost 200 recorded Native American resources, according to the California Historical Resources Information System.
 Remnants of Native American civilization have been discovered along Santa Rosa Creek and its tributaries; in the adjacent alluvial valleys, surrounding plains, hills, the Trione-Annadel State Park area, and the Laguna de Santa Rosa.
-The Santa Rosa Basin encompasses the Planning Area and includes six major drainages (Santa Rosa, Matanzas, Piner, Rincon, Austin, and Brush Creeks), each of which may contain additional, undiscovered Native American archaeological sites.
+The Santa Rosa Basin encompasses the Planning Area and includes six major drainages (Santa Rosa, Matanzas, Piner, Rincon, Austin, and Brush Creeks), each of which may contain additional, undiscovered tribal cultural resources.

 Trione-Annadel State Park in the southeast corner of the Santa Rosa Planning Area was an important obsidian source for Native American tools.
 Resources there include chert and obsidian flakes, projectile points, mortars, pestles, shell and bone debris, and human remains.
 The remains of entire settlements, including three former villages, have been found in northern Santa Rosa.
-Given the archaeologically rich nature of the Santa Rosa area, and the fact that about half of the Planning Area has not been surveyed for archaeological resources, there is a high potential for finding more Native American sites in Santa Rosa.
+Given the culturally rich nature of the Santa Rosa area, and the fact that about half of the Planning Area has not been surveyed for tribal cultural resources, there is a high potential for finding more sites, features, places, cultural landscapes, sacred places, and objects with cultural value to Native American tribes in Santa Rosa.
+The City conducts consultations with the federally recognized tribes in Sonoma County related to proposed policy and development projects to ensure significant resources are protected.